PyEnSight/ANSYS Omniverse Interface#

 options["security"] = security

-ensight.utils.omniverse.create_connection(uri, options=options)
+ensight.utils.omniverse.create_connection(directory, options=options)

 # Do some more work...